butterluo/server/docs/architecture.md

 Using the Direct scheduling strategy, the sequence batcher:

-* Recognizes when an inference request starts a new sequence and allocates a batch slot for that sequence.
-If no batch slot is available for the new sequence, Triton places the inference request in a backlog.
+* Recognizes when an inference request starts a new sequence and allocates a batch slot for that sequence. <u>If no batch slot is available for the new sequence, Triton places the inference request in a backlog</u>.

 * Recognizes when an inference request is part of a sequence that has an allocated batch slot and routes the request to that slot.